Paneer Masala recipe | Dhaba style Paneer Masala recipe

-12. Add butter, garam masala, a pinch of sugar and kasuri methi (crush between palms).
+12. Add butter, garam masala, a pinch of sugar, and kasuri methi (crush between palms).
 Give a good mix.
 Simmer again for 2 minutes

-Paneer Masala is ready.
+Dhaba style Paneer Masala is ready.
 Garnish with coriander leaves.
 Serve hot with rotis or naan or jeera rice.

 Use ripe and red tomatoes: They give bright red color to the curry.
 Also, they are less sour compared to local tomatoes.

 Roasting the onion-tomato masala or bhuno method: One of the secrets of Dhaba’s taste is cooking the onion-tomato masala very well.
 It is a time taking process, so do not skip this step.
-Because of besan, the masala may stick if the pan is not a nonstick.
-So, keep stiring the masala and if it sticks, add little water and continue cooking.
+Because of besan, the masala may stick if the pan is not nonstick.
+So, keep stirring the masala and if it sticks, add little water and continue cooking.

 Use fresh curd: Make sure curd is not sour, it will spoil the taste of the dish.